-To sign on to the interface, go to https://<host>:9443^[].
+To sign on to the interface, go to https://<host>:9443 .
 The default credentials are admin and password123.

 Use the default user name and password sign on credentials for demo and testing purposes only, such as this initial walk-through.
-To configure the PingAuthorize Policy Editor for PingFederate OpenID Connect (OIDC) single sign-on (SSO), see Installing the PingAuthorize Policy Editor non-interactively.
+To configure the PingAuthorize Policy Editor for PingFederate OpenID Connect (OIDC) single sign-on (SSO), see Installing the Policy Editor non-interactively.

-Installing the PingAuthorize Policy Editor non-interactively
+Installing the Policy Editor non-interactively

-For an automated software installation, run PingAuthorize Policy Editor setup in the non-interactive command-line interface (CLI) install mode.
+For an automated software installation, run setup in non-interactive command-line interface (CLI) install mode.

-You must run setup in non-interactive command-line mode instead of interactive mode if you need to do any of the following:
+You must run setup in non-interactive CLI mode instead of interactive mode if you need to do any of the following:

-- Configure the Policy Editor with a policy configuration key. - Configure a key store for a policy information provider. - · Configure a trust store for a policy information provider. - Customize the Policy Editor's logging behavior. - Configure the Policy Editor for a PostgreSQL database. - Configure the Policy Editor to present an existing Secure Sockets Layer (SSL) certificate instead of generating a self-signed certificate. - Enable self-governance.
+- Configure the Policy Editor with a policy configuration key. - Configure a key store for a policy information provider. - Configure a trust store for a policy information provider. - Customize the Policy Editor's logging behavior. - Configure the Policy Editor for a PostgreSQL database. - · Configure the Policy Editor to present an existing Secure Sockets Layer (SSL) certificate instead of generating a self-signed certificate. - Enable self-governance. - Fnable Camel services.

-For more information, see Specifying custom configuration with an options file.
+Learn more in Specifying custom configuration with an options file.

-1. Optional: If you choose to use a PostgreSQL policy database, you must set up the database before you install the Policy Editor.
+1. (Optional) If you use a PostgreSQL policy database, you must set up the database before you install the Policy Editor.

-After you set up your PostgreSQL policy database, be prepared to provide the following information when installing the Policy Editor:
+After you set up your PostgreSQL policy database, save the following information for installing the Policy Editor:

-• PostgreSQL Java database connectivity (JDBC) connection string, with the host, port, and database name

-- The server runtime credential provided through the policy-db tool - 2.
-Choose the authentication mode for the PingAuthorize Policy Editor:
+- PostgreSQL Java database connectivity (JDBC) connection string, with the host, port, and database name - The server runtime credential provided through the policy-db tool

-- Demo mode: Configures the PingAuthorize Policy Editor to use form-based authentication with a fixed set of credentials.
+- 2. Choose one of the following authentication modes for the Policy Editor: - Demo mode: Configures the Policy Editor to use form-based authentication with a fixed set of credentials.
 Unlike OpenID Connect (OIDC) mode, this mode doesn't require an external authentication server.
-However, it's inherently insecure and should only be used for demonstration purposes. - OIDC mode: Configures the PingAuthorize Policy Editor to delegate authentication and sign-on services to an OIDC provider, such as PingFederate.
+However, it's inherently insecure and should be used only for demonstration purposes.

+• OIDC mode: Configures the Policy Editor to delegate authentication and sign-on services to an OIDC provider, such as PingFederate.